Book Now

 Max Altitude: 5,416m / 17,769 ftMeals: Breakfast, Lunch and DinnerAccommodation: Guest houseDuration: 8-9 hoursDistance: 17km / 10 milesTravel Mode: Walking

 As there is an accessible roadway from Muktinath to Tatopani, you will drive from Muktinath and descend to Tatopani.
 First, the drive will take you to Jomsom and to Tatopani.
 It is the deepest gorge in the world.
+It will be a bumpy ride, so you will get tired by the time you reach Tatopani village.
+You can enjoy natural hot springs in Tatopani to soothe your aching muscles.
+It will cost you a few bucks.

 Max Altitude: 1,190m / 3,904 ftMeals: Breakfast, Lunch and DinnerAccommodation: Guest houseDuration: 4-5 hoursDistance: 45km / 27 milesTravel Mode: Drive

+You do not end the Annapurna cirucit trek in Tatopani and return to Pokhara.
 You will hike to the famous Ghorepani village now.
 The trail today goes through small villages and dense forests of rhododendron, pine, fir, and bamboo.
 You will enjoy a peaceful walk and stunning mountain views of Fishtail, Dhaulagiri, Nilgiri, Annapurna South, etc.

 Max Altitude: 2,860m / 9,383 ftMeals: Breakfast, Lunch and DinnerAccommodation: Guest houseDuration: 6-7 hoursDistance: 17km / 10 milesTravel Mode: Walking

-Max Altitude: 3,210m / 10,531 ftMeals: Breakfast, Lunch and DinnerAccommodation: Guest houseDuration: 5-6 hoursDistance: 11km / 6 milesTravel Mode: Walking
+Max Altitude: 3,210m / 10,531 ftMeals: Breakfast, Lunch and DinnerAccommodation: Guest houseDuration: 5-6 hoursDistance: 12km / 7 milesTravel Mode: Walking

 Cost Details